How to Get Rid of Squash Bugs—and Keep Them out of Your Garden for Good

 Q: What will kill squash bugs?

 The best and most eco-friendly way to kill squash bugs is by hand (or foot).
-Drop them immediately into a jar or similar container filled with soapy water.
+Drop them immediately into a container filled with soapy water.
 They cannot escape and will drown.
 You can scrape squash bug eggs from the underside of leaves and dispose of them or drop them into the same soapy water.
-If you find a group of the bugs on the bottom of a board or similar object, step on it hard.
+If you find a group of the bugs on the bottom of a board or similar object, step on it hard to squish the bugs.

 Q: Will vinegar kill squash bugs?

-There is no evidence that vinegar will kill squash bugs.
-Picking them off by hand and destroying them is the most eco-friendly method.
+There is no evidence that vinegar kills squash bugs.
+Picking them off by hand and destroying them is the most eco-friendly method to quash an infestation.

 Q: Will Dawn dish soap kill squash bugs?